elterminad0r/github_index/README.md

 # github\_inventory
 A bit of a meta-project on creating a nicer index of my github repositories.
 Partially motivated because I'm too greedy to do with only 6 pinned repositories.
 It's just about stable enough to function (on my personal convention for my repositories).
 It features several sub-utilities I chain together, including directory-searching and API-json reading.
 It files my projects under subcategories, and concatenates together readmes under a category heading.
-It was also about familiarising myself with Markdown (generating headers, normalising header names in links to contents, tables etc)
+It was also about familiarising myself with Markdown (generating headers, normalising header names in links to contents, tables etc).
+It features just about the right combination of absolute and relative links that the readme source is in-place stable.
 ## Table of Contents
 - [My Postscript Repository](#my-postscript-repository)
     - [Postscript](#postscript)